effrosyni-papanastasiou/GNNPapers/README.md

 - Dataset:  Given a snapshot of a social network at time t0, denote it as G = (V, E) where V is the set of nodes and E ⊂ V × V is the set of edges.
 A node i ∈ V represents an actor (e.g., a user in Twitter or an author in the academic paper network) and an edge (i, j) ∈ E represents a relationship tie (e.g., retweeting or citation) between node i and j up to t0.
 One of the scenario is the cascade of Tweets on Twitter. cascades of Tweets (i.e., through retweeting) in June, 2016 from the official Decahose API (10% sample of the entire Tweet stream).
 As the follower/followee rela- tions are not available in the data and Twitter does not disclose the retweet paths, we follow existing work [30] and draw an edge from Twitter user A to B if either B retweeted a message of A or A men- tioned B in a Tweet.
 Comparing to a follower/followee network, this network structure accumulates all information cascades and reflects the truly active connections between Twitter users.
 We weigh an edge based on the number of retweeting/mentioning events be- tween the two users.
 ** []
 - Method: DeepCas, which first represents a cascade graph as a set of cas- cade paths that are sampled through multiple random walks pro- cesses.
 Such a representation not only preserves node identities but also bounds the loss of structural information.
 Analogically, cascade graphs are represented as documents, with nodes as words and paths as sentences.
 The challenge is how to sample the paths from a graph to assemble the “document,” which is also automatic learned through the end-to-end model to optimize the prediction of cascade growth.
 Once we have such a “document” assembled, deep learning techniques for text data could be applied in a similar way here.
-W
-- Conclusion:

 1. **Topological recurrent neural network for diffusion prediction.**
 *Jia Wang, Vincent W Zheng, ZeminLiu, and Kevin Chen-Chuan Chang.*